NLTP/Rules/README.md

 - (2) Non-Players:
    + (a) For the duration of the game all microphones must be muted.
 Failure to mute may result in waiver wire penalties or point deductions at the discretion of the CRC.
    + (b) Players from teams other than the team using a voice channel may face disciplinary action or have their team penalized for unmuting during a game.
-   + (c) Captains and official Co-Captains are allowed to spectate and make in-game comments during the regular season B-team matches to help develop B-team level of play.
+   + (c) One Captain or official Co-Captain per team  is allowed to spectate and make in-game comments during the regular season B-team matches to help develop B-team level of play.
 This does not continue into the playoffs.
 ___
 ### Article VIII - Playoffs
 #### _Section A - Team eligibility_
-- (1) The top 8 teams will advance to the playoffs.
+- (1) The top 8 A-teams will advance to the playoffs.
+- (2) All 10 B-teams will advance to the playoffs.
-- (2) A-team and B-team playoffs are independent.
+- (3) The A-team and B-team playoffs are independent.
-- (3) Teams may not decline or otherwise remove themselves from playoffs without being eliminated.
+- (4) Teams may not decline or otherwise remove themselves from playoffs without being eliminated.

 #### _Section B - Seeding_
 - (2) Seeding will be determined by the number of points earned during a season after penalties as outlined in article 7 section 3.